'Wish You Were Here!'

 Sun, Sand and Sea

-You can walk all the way to Hammamet from the hotel: Les Orangers.
+You can walk to Hammamet from the hotel: Les Orangers.
 The sand is the best you could find anywhere in the world.
-Why bother with long haul to the Caribbean when the beaches here are less than three hours away from mainland Britain?
+Why bother with long-haul to the Caribbean when the beaches here are less than three hours away from mainland Britain?

 The Mediterranean is clean, clear and calm today.
-Yesterday was stormy so now the hotel groundsmen are tidying up their bit of the beach leaving it pristine for the sun worshippers who are out in force already, going more red than brown.
-Here I’ve seen black people burn so what hope for the little blond girl I spotted building a sandcastle, her back red and her mother oblivious.
+Yesterday was stormy so now the hotel groundsmen are tidying up their bit of the beach leaving it pristine for the sun worshippers who are out in force already, going more red than the brown they desire.
+Here I’ve seen black people burn.
+What hope for the little blond girl I spotted building a sandcastle?
+Her back red and her mother oblivious.
 Learn the hard way when malignant melanoma strikes in years to come.

 I watch as paragliders take to the air suspended above the sands, legs dangling ungainly below their parachutes, looking as if they are some kind of airborne jellyfish.

-I’ve been here before and don’t fall for his spiel this time ‘Only if they’re magic carpets’ I reply.
+I’ve been here before and don’t fall for the spiel this time.
+‘Only if they’re magic carpets,’ I reply.

-I say no to the guy selling sugar coated nuts.
+I also say no to the guy selling sugar-coated nuts.
 All I crave in this heat is water – and you.

 I’m sure you’d like it here; perhaps better for you during the months when the sand is not so hot to walk upon.
 Do something daft like forget your flip-flops and you end up tip-toeing from one shady patch to the next if you can find any.
 A paddle along the shore is so relaxing with the sea lapping at your ankles.
 Forget your worldly woes momentarily at least.

-There are all manner of pleasure craft here from speedboats to jet skis then there are the traditional fishing boats that will take you on a pleasant trip round the coastline at Hammamet.
-Here you can see the old ways preserved amidst the opulence of five star hotels.
 People here seem happy with their lot in life even if they live quite frugally by British standards.
 It’s a harsh existence for most away from the tourist hot spots.
 No social security here.
-Get off your backside and work or your relatives will have to support you until you find something productive and lucrative..
+Get off your backside and work or your relatives will have to support you until you find something productive and lucrative.

 The locals come to the beach in the evening; you’ll rarely see them here in the heat of the day and I’m sure they’d agree with Noel Coward’s lyrics about mad dogs and Englishmen.